 These muscles help bring the knee towards the chest, or, with a planted leg bring the torso towards the knee.
-They are used in everything from elevating the leg during a walk or run, to delivering power during a swimming flutter kick.
+They are used in everything from elevating the leg during a walk or run to delivering power during a swimming flutter kick.
 They are also, unfortunately, very prone to shortness in our day to day lives.
-Whether it’s from long hours in a chair at work or huddling in a ball to escape the winter chill many of our habitual activities can, over time, shorten this muscle group causing low back discomfort.
+Whether it’s from long hours in a chair at work or huddling in a ball to escape the winter chill many of our habitual activities can, over time, shorten this muscle group.

 So, we present to you a few variations on hip flexor stretches;

-NOTE: First warm up the hips and low back with gentle hip circles in both directions to increase the range of motion and to prepare the tissue.
-If you are feeling extra stiff try taking a warm epsom salts bath or shower to warm up your muscles prior to these stretches.
-Hold the stretch for a minimum of 30 seconds, focusing on your breath, repeating 3 times and always stretch both side.
-Move in and out of each stretch carefully.
-All stretches should be PAIN FREE.
-If you feel pain during any of these stretches please STOP performing the stretch.
+NOTE: As with all stretches, do not perform if the movement is painful.
+First warm up the hips and low back with gentle hip circles in both directions to increase the range of motion and to prepare the tissue.
+You can hold the stretch for 15-30 seconds, repeating 3 times and always stretch both side.